 I sent the flyer to any e-mail I could scavenge and pleaded my case.
 Though I didn’t hear back from some, many wrote back with tips and promises to post my flyer and spread the word.

-The Tierheim is the official authority for lost pets and is where any lost or found pet should be reported (take note allergic neighbor).
-I was thankful to find instructions about what to do in case of a lost pet on their website, including a contact phone number and e-mail (Tel.
-(030) 76888-201 or 203; E-Mail: firstname.lastname@example.org) dedicated just to this service.
+What I also found is that the Tierheim is the official authority for lost pets and lost or found pet should be reported to them (take note allergic neighbor).
+I was thankful to find instructions about what to do in case of a lost pet on their website, including contact info (Tel.
+(030) 76888-201 or 203; e-Mail: email@example.com).
 They were extremely responsive, immediately checking any found pets for her microchip number and updating us after every worried e-mail – but she wasn’t there either.

-If our neighbor had followed official protocol and called the Tierheim, we might have had Bella back that first day.
+If our neighbor had followed official protocol and called the Tierheim, we might have had our cat back that first day.

-I was emotionally a little numb, but trying any last-ditch effort to get our little lady back.
-I continued to prowl the neighborhood, calling our cat’s name (yes – sometimes still through tears) and shaking her sad little treat cup.
-I was reading lost pet tips pretty incessantly at this point and realized that while Bella had no way to return to our flat, she could get back to the Hof.
-Even for us, it is a sadly uninviting space so I tried to make it more welcoming by finding the quietest corner and setting out a box with some of our old smelly clothes and an open container of food.
+By day three, I was internally saying good-bye to the little cat we had adopted in West Seattle and then flew over an ocean to join us.
+I was reading lost pet tips pretty incessantly at this point and realized that while our cat had no way to return to our flat, she could get back to the Hof.
+It is a sadly uninviting space so I tried to make it more welcoming by finding the quietest corner and setting out a box with our old smelly clothes and an open container of food.
 Sites recommend searching at night when most of the noisy daily life has quieted down, so I varied my searches by going out multiple times between 6am and midnight.
 With my frequent rounds, I hoped I could coax her back and find her.

-I checked the still empty box of clothes, called her name, shook the treat can and turned back toward home.
-Suddenly my husband called out, “I see her!” from the stairwell.
-I froze, afraid my movement would scare her away.
-He bounded down the stairs and we descended on the spot she had disappeared.
-She had crawled into a hole beneath a dumpster and as I leaned over the grate with my heart in my throat I saw her eyes and heard that kitty voice I knew so well.
+On one of these evening rounds, I sent my husband as I went to check the still empty box of clothes and called her name.
+Suddenly my husband called out, “I see her!” from the stairwell and he bounded down the stairs to the hole beneath a dumpster where she had disappeared.
+As I leaned over the grate with my heart in my throat I saw her eyes and heard that kitty voice I knew so well.
 We had found her!
-I grabbed her little body and held her to my chest, joyfully breathing in her garbage-perfumed coat.
+I coaxed her out and held her to my chest, joyfully breathing in her garbage-perfumed coat.